nowk/cobbler.js/Readme.md

 ## TODO

-  * More test coverage for other Passport OAuth Strategies (only Github at this point)
+  * More test coverage for other Passport OAuth Strategies

+    Currently tested stategies:

+      * Github
+      * Google
+      * Linkedin

   * Ability to set arguments such as `accessToken, refreshToken, params`
   * Ability to test `fail` and `error` calls.
   * Ability to set `callback url` `code` and `error` query params